sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 I still use the default for.

 The rest of the VMs will live in a storage pool named "secure" mounted at "/var/lib/libvirt/images/secure".
-I'm using the the subdirectory of "/var/lib/libvirt/images" so that I won't have to add additional SELinux policies which is potentially very messy and could present additional security risks.
+I'm using the subdirectory of "/var/lib/libvirt/images" so that I won't have to add additional SELinux policies which is potentially very messy and could present additional security risks.